Quick Answer

 - Calculate each year separately: Make a chart showing the due date, any tolling, and the earliest date the 3-year rule is satisfied for each tax year.

 - Do not file early: If you are close to satisfying the 3-year rule, waiting a few months to file bankruptcy can save you thousands of dollars.
+This is one area where patience pays off directly.

 - Check the other rules too: The 3-year rule alone is not enough.
 You must also verify the 240-day rule and the 2-year filing rule.